MarsouDev/nbl-target/README.md

 ## Overview

-NBL Target is a comprehensive targeting system that allows players to interact with entities (vehicles, peds, objects, players) through a modern context menu interface.
+NBL Target is a comprehensive targeting system that allows players to interact with entities (vehicles, peds, objects, players, self) through a modern context menu interface.
 Hold the activation key (default: Left Alt) to enter targeting mode, then click on any entity to open a context menu with available interaction options.

 ### How It Works

 1. **Activation**: Player holds the activation key (Left Alt by default)
 2. **Targeting**: System performs raycast to detect entities under the cursor
 3. **Visual Feedback**: Entities with available options show outline and 3D marker
+4. **Cursor Change**: Cursor icon changes when hovering over targetable entities
-4. **Selection**: Player clicks on entity to open context menu
+5. **Selection**: Player clicks on entity to open context menu
-5. **Interaction**: Player selects an option from the menu
+6. **Interaction**: Player selects an option from the menu (or checkbox, or sub-menu)
-6. **Action**: System executes the registered action (callback, export, event, etc.)
+7. **Action**: System executes the registered action (callback, export, event, etc.)
+8. **Real-time Updates**: Menu refreshes automatically to show/hide options based on conditions

 ---

 ## ✨ Features

-- 🎯 **Advanced Targeting System**: Precise entity detection with raycast (vehicles, peds, objects, ground, sky, self)
+- 🎯 **Advanced Targeting System**: Precise entity detection with configurable raycast (vehicles, peds, objects, ground, sky, self)
 - 🖱️ **Visual Feedback**: Outline and 3D markers on hover for clear entity indication
 - 🎨 **Dynamic Cursor**: Cursor changes based on entity state (has options or not)
 - 📦 **Flexible Registration**: Register options for specific entities, models, or global types
 - 🔄 **Array Support**: Register for multiple entities or models with a single call
 - 🎨 **Modern NUI Menu**: Beautiful dark-themed context menu with smooth animations
 - 📋 **Sub-menus**: Nested options with hover support and conditional display
+- ☑️ **Checkboxes**: Interactive checkboxes with real-time state updates
-- ⚡ **Real-time Updates**: Auto-refresh options based on `canInteract` conditions
+- ⚡ **Real-time Updates**: Auto-refresh options based on `canInteract` conditions and checkbox states
 - 🔧 **Multiple Actions**: Support for exports, events, serverEvents, commands, and callbacks
 - 🛡️ **Error Handling**: Complete protection against crashes with `pcall` wrappers
 - ⚡ **Optimized Performance**: 0ms CPU when inactive, efficient resource usage